The target group of the Young Academy of Europe consists of outstanding young scientists who meet the eligibility requirements listed below.

 The nomination document (one file only in PDF format) should contain

-- A brief curriculum vitae (max.
+- A brief curriculum vitae, including a list of most important publications (max.
 3 pages);

 - A statement of interest indicating, among others, the intended participation in one or more of the activities of the YAE (1–2 pages);